uwacyber/cits1003/cits1003-labs/introduction-to-labs.md

 # Introduction to Labs

 There are 10 practical labs, and Labs 1-10 are intended to provide a practical complement to the CITS1003 Introduction to Cybersecurity unit.
 To enhance the experience, we are going to run the assessment part as a `Capture The Flag` (CTF) event.
 This involves registering the CTF site here ([https://labs.cits1003.jinhong.org/](https://labs.cits1003.jinhong.org)).
-When you register, you should use your UWA student email address and provide a registration code of **WELCOME_TO_CITS1003_2025_S2!**.
+When you register, you should use your UWA student email address and provide a registration code (will be provided via an announcement soon).
 Make sure you enter your email address correctly; otherwise, you may not receive marks for your labs and project.

 As a result of the exercises you will do, you will be asked to find "flags" which are text and of the form **CITS1003{th13_15_@ FL@G}**.
 Once you find the flag, you simply enter it in from the CTF server for the appropriate Lab task.